Pylons/pyramid/docs/narr/configuration.rst

 .. sidebar:: Frameworks vs. Libraries

-   A framework differs from a *library*: library code is always *called* by code that you write, while a framework always *calls* code that you write.
-Using the average library is typically easier than using the average framework.
-During typical library usage, the developer can more granularly avoid ceding any control to code he does not himself author.
-During typical framework usage, however, the developer must cede a greater portion of control to the framework.
-In practice, using a framework to create a web application is often more practical than using a set of libraries if the framework provides a set of facilities and assumptions that fit a large portion of your application requirements.
+   A *framework* differs from a *library* in one very important way: library code is always *called* by code that you write, while a framework always *calls* code that you write.
+Using a set of libraries to create an application is often initially easier than using a framework to create an application, because the developer can choose to cede control to library code he has not authored selectively, making the resulting application easier to understand for the original developer.
+When using a framework, the developer is typically required to cede a greater portion of control to code he has not authoried: code that resides in the framework itself.
-   :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application creation.
+   You needn't use a framework at all to create a web application using Python.
+A rich set of libraries exists for the platform which you can snap together to effectively create your own framework.
+In practice, however, using an existing framework to create an application is often more practical than rolling your own via a set of libraries if the framework provides a set of facilities and assumptions that fit your application domain's requirements.  :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application creation.

 Because :mod:`repoze.bfg` is a framework, from the perspective of the people who have written :mod:`repoze.bfg` itself, each deployment of